These Four Stages of Commitment Explain How We Interact With The World Around Us

 Connection

-These are the four stages of commitment which starts with what we know and the potential of something new, and eventually leads to starting and sustaining a full commitment to something (or someone) new.
+The four stages of commitment start with what we know and the potential of something new, and eventually lead to starting and sustaining a full commitment to something (or someone) new.

 A survivor endures, a dreamer discovers, a visionary starts (or tests), and an achiever finishes (or keeps/sustains).